UofT-DSI/deep_learning_topics/slides-resources/10-business_thinking_organization.md

 1. **Improving Population Health**: Enhance the health of a defined population.
 2. **Enhancing Patient Experience of Care**: Improve the experience of care for individual patients.
-3. **Reduce Per Capita Cost of Healthcare**: Reduce the overall cost of healthcare while maintaining or improving quality.
+3. **Reducing the Per Capita Cost of Healthcare**: Reduce the overall cost of healthcare while maintaining or improving quality.

 <figure>
   <img src="images/TripleAim.png" width="300" alt="Triple Aim" style="display: block; margin-left: auto; margin-right: auto;">